brotkrueml/typo3-matomo-integration/Documentation/Developer/Index.rst

 Example
 ~~~~~~~

-The given example results in the following code:
+The example below results in the following code:

 .. code-block:: js